Guppy16/hello-world/README.md

 This repo stores is a list of ideas and my research so far.
 If enough progress has been made, I will create a separate repo for that project.

+Could try and get some money from this site. https://www.unmannedtech.co.uk/studentsresearchers.html

 ---

 ## Work in Progress